 This weekend is the 15th Oak Street Po-Boy Festival, a one-day event that attracts hoards of po’ boy lovers to eat and drink their way down a packed Carrollton neighborhood thoroughfare.
 It takes place Sunday, November 19 from 10 a.m. to 6 p.m.

-The festival has taken two years off — first due to COVID in 2020, and then due to Hurricane Ida and its damage last year.
-That hiatus combined with a lack of competition from a Sunday Saints game this year (the Saints play Monday night), it’s safe to expect major crowds and long lines of eager sandwich-seekers shuffling down Oak Street from South Carrollton to Eagle Street.
-While festival admission is free; attendees must buy a wristband to purchase food from vendors — $7 in advance, and $10 on the day of the festival.
+The festival returned in 2022 after two years off — first due to COVID, and then Hurricane Ida and its damage — drawing perhaps its biggest crowd yet.
+This year, more than 30 vendors are taking part, and it’s a bye week for the Saints, so expect major crowds and long lines of sandwich-seekers making their way down Oak from South Carrollton to Eagle Street.
+While festival admission is technically free; attendees must buy a $10 wristband to purchase food from vendors (a fast pass is available for $25).

-Here now, 17 picks for po’ boys you don’t want to miss this Sunday, from festival staples to this year’s novel creations.
-Head to the official website for a full list of vendors and their Po-Boy Fest wares.
+Here are 17 picks for po’ boys you don’t want to miss this Sunday, from festival staples to this year’s novel creations.

 Walker’s BBQ cochon de lait po’ boy